LafeLabs/TRASH-MAGIC-SERVER/intro.md

 The set of files which make up Trash Magic effectively form an [Operating System](https://en.wikipedia.org/wiki/Operating_system) which we use entirely from the client side of the web browser.
 We can build a whole civilizaion this way, with almost no direct command line interaction with the host OS on which the server software runs.
 As long as we can get [PHP](https://en.wikipedia.org/wiki/PHP) to work, the whole system works.

+## Trash Magic is a book

+This book, the [Trash Magic Book](read-markdown-file.php?filename=book.md).
+This is both an ebook and a system for making ebooks.
+It is also a physical book which we print out from this online book and then illstrate and distribute along the physical networks.
+This is a self-replicating book.
+It contains the means to relicate itself as well as to replicate all the technology it documents and which hosts it and which it was written on.
+This is a living book, it is organic media which is co-created by the readers and writers in the trash magic network.

+## Trash Magic is a Reality

+In Trash Magic we believe that we live in a society which forms a network on two physical layers: the Street and the Watershed.